ScamArtists/MES-highlighting/README.md

 At this point, only nano has highlighting.

 ## Installing
 The install script is kind of limited at this point in time.
-However, with root permissions, you can use it to install the highlighting for all users:
+However, you can use it to install the highlighting for the current user:
 ```sh
 git clone https://github.com/ScamArtists/MES-highlighting.git
 cd MES-highlighting